AUDITION FOR A SHOW AT SHINE

 OPEN AUDITIONS

 Shine is the largest tuition-free children’s theater in North Texas.
-All you pay is a $30 audition booking fee — and your child could perform in Sister Act Jr or Charlie and the Chocolate Factory this fall!
+All you pay is a $30 audition booking fee — and your child could perform in Annie Jr or Charlie and the Chocolate Factory this fall!

 By being a part of a show at Shine, students experience connection, joy, and growth.
 Check out our upcoming auditions with FAQ’s below.

-Shine is casting an ethnically diverse cast of musical theatre performers in our upcoming production of Sister Act Jr!
+Shine is casting an ethnically diverse cast of musical theatre performers in our upcoming production of Annie Jr!

 Auditions are July 30 and 31 and spots are filling fast — don’t miss your chance!